IoT Edge Developer Webcast

 Date posted: July 30th, 2020

-Session 1: Capturing data from an HTTP Endpoint using a Microservice
+Session 1: Capturing Data from an HTTP Endpoint using a Microservice

 Introduction

-The system will include a portal with a Speedometer widget that will show temperature data from a microservice we build.
-The temperature data will be from a National Weather Service API endpoint
+We will be creating a generic temperature monitoring system.
+The system will include a portal with a Speedometer widget showing temperature data from a microservice we build.
+The temperature data will be from a National Weather Service API endpoint.

 Pre-requisites